nyestemiki/Netflix-clone/Readme.md

 #### To do

-1. Finish cover
+1. Progressline on "Continue Watching"

 2. Footer

+3. Finish cover

+4. Hover on films

-3. Sliding strips
+5. Sliding strips

-4. Responsive design
+6. Responsive design

-5. Some interactions (ez. click on movies to expand)
+7. Videos and images stored online